japila-books/apache-spark-internals/docs/configuration-properties.md

 Default: `1024 * 1024`

-Must be at most the xref:storage:MemoryStore.adoc#maxMemory[total amount of memory available for storage]
+Must be at most the storage:MemoryStore.md#maxMemory[total amount of memory available for storage]

-Used when MemoryStore is requested to xref:storage:MemoryStore.adoc#putIterator[putIterator] and xref:storage:MemoryStore.adoc#putIteratorAsBytes[putIteratorAsBytes]
+Used when MemoryStore is requested to storage:MemoryStore.md#putIterator[putIterator] and storage:MemoryStore.md#putIteratorAsBytes[putIteratorAsBytes]